jbeaken/wordlebot/README.md

 ## 🏁Getting Started

-These instructions will help you to setup your own copy of project_name on your local machine for development and testing purposes.
+These instructions will help you to setup your own copy of Wordle Bot on your local machine for development and testing purposes.
 See [deployment](#Deployment) for notes on how to deploy the project on a live system.

 ### 📚Prerequisite